 throughput-performanceprofile.
 It additionally increases kernel network buffers.

 - A profile designed for Red Hat Enterprise Linux 7 virtual machines as well as VMware guests based on the enterprise-storage profile that, among other tasks, decreases virtual memory swappiness and increases disk readahead values.
 It does not disable disk barriers.

-- A profile designed for virtual hosts based on the enterprise-storageprofile that, among other tasks, decreases virtual memory swappiness, increases disk readahead values and enables more aggresive \ of dirty pages.
+- A profile designed for virtual hosts based on the enterprise-storageprofile that, among other tasks, decreases virtual memory swappiness, increases disk readahead values and enables a more aggressive value of dirty pages.

 - A profile optimized for Oracle databases loads based on throughput-performanceprofile.
-It additionaly disables transparent huge pages and modifies some other performance related kernel parameters.
+It additionally disables transparent huge pages and modifies some other performance related kernel parameters.
 This profile is provided by tuned-profiles-oracle package.
 It is available in Red Hat Enterprise Linux 6.8 and later.

 - A profile optimized for desktops, based on the